Practical information for students and teachers

-Supervisor and topic of the master thesis project (NS200, choice can be PARTLY postponed till late Spring of the first year)
+Indicative choice: Supervisor and topic of the master thesis project (NS200), choice can be PARTLY postponed till late Spring of the first year.

-Note: It is mandatory that the student discusses the choices that she/he is considering with his/her mentor, before declaring the choices.
+Note: It is mandatory that the student discusses all choices that she/he is considering with his/her mentor, before declaring the choices.

 ALWAYS USE THE FULL TEMPLATE AND (RE-)LIST ALL PARTS, also when you later need to send in updates or when you like to request a modification of one part.